 - Try putting a little less on your plate and experimenting with smaller portions and slower eating speeds – I’m a year post-op, and I still eat with a teaspoon.
 If I use a fork, I end up shoveling the food in and eating too fast…

 - I did [have the hiccups] at first until I was told it’s your “I’m full” signal.
 I now stop eating sooner and no longer suffer from them.

-- It’s amazing what our bodies are telling us if we slow down and take note of all these little things – it makes the journey so much easier.
+- It’s amazing what our bodies tell us if we slow down and note all these little things – it makes the journey so much easier.

 - I was drinking carbonated drinks and quickly realized that they cause painful burping and hiccups.
 The carbon dioxide gas adds pressure and air to your stomach.
 Now I avoid all soda and carbonated drinks completely.

 - Chewing gum and straws are my nemesis.
-They can inflate the air in your digestive system and increase the risk of belching and hiccups.
+They can inflate the air in your digestive system, increasing the risk of belching and hiccups.
 Avoid chewing gum and drinking from a straw.

 If you need help with dieting after bariatric surgery, you can join our Facebook group of over 10 thousand past patients or call one of our coordinators/past patients.